 The Fitzwilliam (Milton) Hunt would like to welcome all members of The Fitzwilliam Hunt Pony Club to come and experience hunting with us.
 We hold Meets that are specifically for children and there are also other days that would be suitable for you.
 Please see also our Childrens’ page for information on when children need to be escorted by adults and when they may hunt unaccompanied and other useful information for parents.

 All members who are able to confidently control their ponies are welcome and younger children must be led on a lead rein.
-It is appreciated if children wishing to join us for a day’s hunting would contact either the Secretaries or Mrs Tracy Riddington (07815 892647) to see if the day is suitable.
+It is appreciated if parents/guardians of children wishing to join us for a day’s hunting would contact the Secretaries to see if the day is suitable and check whether they need to arrange an escort.

 Dress Code & Etiquette – Fitzwilliam Pony Club Guidance